codenameone/CodenameOne/README.md

 ### Large Selection of Device Skins

 Choose from a large selection of device “skins” to see how your app will look on particular devices.
-The skin takes into account factors such as resolution and device density to provide a pixel-perfectre presentation of your app, as it would appear on the real device.
+The skin takes into account factors such as resolution and device density to provide a pixel-perfect presentation of your app, as it would appear on the real device.
 Switching between device skins is nearly instant.

 You can edit and contribute skins in their own open source project [here](https://github.com/codenameone/codenameone-skins).